DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 }
 ```

-{% include notes-warnings/requesthook-onresponse-no-stub-headers.md href='#stub-response-headers' %}
+{% include notes-warnings/requesthook-onresponse-no-stub-headers.md href='#change-or-delete-response-headers' %}

-### Stub Response Headers
+### Change or Delete Response Headers

-Before it passes an incoming response to the application, `RequestHook` can change the response headers.
+You can use the `RequestHook._onConfigureResponse()` method to set the header value or remove existing header, effectively mocking part of the response.

-You can use the `RequestHook._onConfigureResponse()` method to substitute response headers, effectively mocking part of the response.
+To change response headers, use `event.setHeaders` and `event.removeHeader` methods in the `__onConfigureResponse` call.

 > Important!
 The `RequestHook._onConfigureResponse()` method is private.
 Exercise caution when you implement this method in your request hooks.